Dgame/blog/content/php8-attributes/index.md

 ## Summary

 We just made a simple but reliable deserializer thanks to the PHP 8 attributes.
-The `Serializer` components are a lot easier, therefore I wont cover that here.
-I hope you enjoyed that little ride and that you experienced how cool the new PHP 8 features are!
+The `Serializer` components are a lot easier, therefore I wont cover it here.
+I hope you enjoyed this little ride and experienced how cool the new PHP 8 features are!
 The finished project can be found [on Github](https://github.com/Dgame/php-serde).